How to become a judge, how much do they charge and how are judges appointed?

 Do you need representation in court?

 You will only succeed in court if the filing of the lawsuit is bulletproof.
-We will conduct a careful analysis of your case and take care of the preparation of a pre-suit notice, a lawsuit, an appeal or straight to representing you in court where we will vigorously enforce your rights.
+We will conduct a careful analysis of your case and take care of preparing a pre-suit notice, a lawsuit, an appeal or straight to representing you in court where we will vigorously enforce your rights.

 Order